bricel/shutter-remote/README.md

 ```

 Make sure to:
-- Change `admin` to your actual username if different
+- Change `root` to your actual username if different
 - Check that the paths match your actual setup
 - If you're not using a virtual environment, change the ExecStart line to use the system Python: `ExecStart=/usr/bin/python3 /home/admin/motor_control/app.py`